How to Crack GMAT in 2 Months?

 Understanding the GMAT New Focus Edition

-Before diving into your two-month GMAT preparation, it’s crucial to understand the structure and format of the GMAT New Focus Edition.
+Before diving into your "how to crack GMAT in 2 months", it’s crucial to understand the structure and format of the GMAT New Focus Edition.
 This version includes updates and changes designed to better assess a candidate's readiness for business school.
 The GMAT consists of three sections:

 1. Quantitative Reasoning: 21 questions to be completed in 45 minutes.